← Back to all guidesFinding Free Chicken Coop Blueprints for Your Backyard Flock — chicken coop blueprints free

 Enlarging the Coop

-If the blueprint calls for a 4x4 base and you need more space, scaling up is easy.
-Just double the measurements.
+If your blueprint suggests a 4x4 base but you need more space, scaling is simple.
+Just double the measurements (or more if needed).
 Remember, each chicken needs about 3-4 square feet inside.
+For more on space requirements, check out our guide on coop size per bird.

 Adding a Run